Tshifhumulo10/Consumer_Complaints_NLP/README.md

 7. Model review

 ## Usage
-To make the most of this notebook and our analysis:
+To make the most of this notebook:

 1. Clone this repository to your local machine.
 2. Ensure you have the required Python libraries and dependencies installed.